 Antidiarrheal Medicines for Inflammatory Bowel Disease

 Take antidiarrheals only under your doctor's supervision.
-You should not take them if you have a fever or blood in your stools.
+Stop taking them if you have a fever or severe belly pain.
 If you have been taking antidiarrheals for 10 days and still have diarrhea, check with your doctor.